This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 - Ask questions about a trial period before you commit to the full long-term purchase agreement.

-To find monitoring devices for a home, search for “home monitoring for patients,” or for ” safety monitoring in homes” and read the reviews from users and the specifications for such devices.
-Look at several products from different manufacturers when considering a purchase of a home monitoring system for seniors’ safety.
+To find monitoring devices for a home, search for “home monitoring for patients” or “safety monitoring in homes” and read user reviews and the specifications for such devices.